-- 13 were recognized as CMAC Scholar Athletes meaning they had at least a 3.4 GPA and lettered in at least two sports, one of which was in their senior year.
+- 14 were recognized as CMAC Scholar Athletes, meaning they had at least a 3.4 GPA and lettered in at least two sports, one of which was in their senior year.

-- 24 out of the 26 plan to go on to higher education with one student taking a gap year before going to university.
+- 24 out of the 25 plan to go on to higher education with one student taking a gap year before going to university.

 - They have accepted approximately $534,295 ($21,372) of that money from the schools they plan on attending in the fall.

 Bus transportation is provided by Portland Public Schools.
 If you have question, please contact the bus garage at 647-2993.

 High school students who will be riding the bus should contact the bus garage to notify them and make arrangements.